Simonvargas/DynamicForm/README.md

 4. Extra mailing address are not yet added to be posted, but that is a quick fix.

 5. Due to time constraint, code is not organized.
 Components folder should be created and the code should have been spread out via different components for more readability.

+6. When form is submitted, application submitted should be rendered or redirected somewhere.

+7. Error handling can be added via frontend to prevent the user from proceeding to the next step and informing them what to fix.